substrait-io/substrait/site/docs/relations/physical_relations.md

 ## Hash Aggregate Operation

-The hash aggregate operation maintains a hash table for each grouping set to collesce equivalent tuples.
+The hash aggregate operation maintains a hash table for each grouping set to coalesce equivalent tuples.

 | Signature            | Value                                                        |
 | -------------------- | ------------------------------------------------------------ |